Skip to main content

 (317) 630-5200 x113

-Lissa currently serves as a member of United Philanthropy Forum’s Knowledge Management Collaborative, which unites philanthropy supporting organizations across the country in an effort to improve a shared CRM and website technology platform based on Salesforce and Drupal.
+She currently serves as a member of United Philanthropy Forum’s Knowledge Management Collaborative, a national network advancing shared Salesforce- and Drupal-based CRM and website platforms for philanthropy-supporting organizations.

-Lissa has served various communications and public relations roles for the Eskenazi Museum of Art and IU Mathers Museum of World Cultures.
-She holds a Bachelor of Arts degree from Indiana University, where she graduated Cum Laude.
+Earlier in her career, Lissa held communications and public relations roles with the Eskenazi Museum of Art and the IU Mathers Museum of World Cultures.
+She holds a Bachelor of Arts degree from Indiana University, where she graduated cum laude.

 Consultants

-Sonya Hallett Sonya Hallett Program Advisor See Full Bio
+Sonya Hallett, a woman with mid-length blonde hair and black suit jacket Sonya Hallett Program Advisor See Full Bio

 Sonya Hallett